Skip to content

 Guide Dog Trainer

-The role of a Guide Dog Trainer
+What does a Guide Dog Trainer do?

 If you’re looking for a career you can really ‘stay’ (and/or ‘sit’) in, guide dog training could be for you…